tudelft-cda-lab/FlexFringe/source/active_learning/readme.md

 Notes on code (for those who want to dive deeper):
 - We use the terms SUL (system under learning) and SUT (system under test).
 They mean the same for us.

+# Learning Neural Networks

+TODO: describe here how to use the python scripts and that